Note: This post originally appeared on BreakingTheOnePercent.com in 2018, before we merged DollarSprout and BTOP

-I think making “link awareness” a permanent state of mind is the biggest thing for us — there isn’t one tactic that has led to any major breakthroughs, but more a byproduct on jumping on any opportunity we see come up.
+I think making “link awareness” a permanent state of mind is the biggest thing for us.
+There isn’t one tactic that has led to any major breakthroughs, but more a byproduct of jumping on any opportunity we see come up.
 Over the course of 6-12 months, the results of that labor start to compound.

 How you guys optimize posts for conversions once you get them ranking and getting traffic from Google?

 For list posts, this is where knowledge of EPCs (earnings per click) comes in.